Power Plant Paradox of Front to Back and Back to Front

 Anyway, a couple of weeks went by and there was no new hard drive, and George hadn’t said anything more about it.
 I thought he might have eventually found the second drive, but then he would say something like “I can’t believe they didn’t send us the right hard drive” and I would know that he still hadn’t figured it out.

 One day the operators came to me and pulled me aside and asked me if there was some way when they were on the night shift if they could use the precipitator computer to create documents.
 At this time PCs were pretty sparse.
 The only good computers in the control room were these two precipitator computers and the Shift Supervisor’s office. the Precipitator computers just sat there monitoring the precipitator all the time, even when no one cared.
+The control room operators had been told not to use the precipitator computers for anything except looking at the precipitator controls.

 The plant had purchased so many licenses to use Word Perfect, a word processor that was the “in thing” before Windows and Word came around.
 So, I installed Word Perfect for them on the extra drive on the Unit 2 precipitator computer.
 That is, Bohns Boner.
 I explained to them that they could only use it when George Bohn was not around, because he didn’t know the drive existed and I wanted him to find it himself someday.